Sensory Gaming

-The AI revolution isn’t just a tech upgrade—it’s a player upgrade.
+The AI revolution isn’t just a tech upgrade, it’s a player upgrade.
 What’s in it for you?
-Deeper immersion, smarter systems, and games that feel built around your unique playstyle.
+Deeper immersion.
+Smarter systems.
+Games that feel built around your unique playstyle.
+These aren’t abstract promises.
+You’ll notice it immediately: NPCs that react to your decisions, difficulty that adjusts on the fly, and narratives that actually remember what you did last chapter.

 Generative AI NPCs